 |The Spectatorium - Iowa State Building in Foreground.|

 "The Spectatorium, the large pile of steel and wood at the north end of the World's Fair grounds, which was to have housed the grandest theatrical representations in the world, is being torn down to be sold as scrap iron.
 The Spectatorium, as yet incomplete, cost $550,000.
 It was sold for $2,250.
 The project was that of Steele Mackaye.
-He broached it first last year to leading capitalists of Chicago and it met with favor.
-The plan was to build a structure sufficiently large to give a representation of the discovery of Amuerica on a scale larger than was ever attempted.
-Mackayc invented new methods of lighting which promised to revolutionize the methods of stage illumination.
+He broached it first last year to leading capitalists of Chicago, and it met with favor.
+The plan was to build a structure sufficiently large to represent the discovery of America on a scale larger than was ever attempted.
+Mackayc invented new lighting methods, which promised to revolutionize the methods of stage illumination.
 The life of the production was to have been a great chorus arranged on the principle of the old Greek chorus.
 The organization of the company proceeded well.
 Work was begun, hundreds of men employed, and actors and actresses contracted with and put on rehearsal.
-The Spectatorium failed and went into the hands of a receiver June 1.
-Some of the Chicagoans who held at $1,000 each were: George Pullman, fifty shares, Murry Nelson.
+The Spectatorium failed and went into the hands of a receiver on June 1.
+Some of the Chicagoans who held $1,000 each were: George Pullman, fifty shares, Murry Nelson.
 E. L. Browster, Edson Keith, John Cudahy, L. J. Gago, C. J. and F. W. Peck, H. E. Bucklene ten shares each.
 Others interested in two to five shares each were F. H. Head.
 C. H. Deare, Arthur Dixon, J. J. Mitchell, E. H. Phelps, F. G. Logan, N. B. Ream David Henderson, A. C. McClurg, Andrew McNally; Ben Butterworth, and F. E. Studebaker.

-Bird's-Eye View From The Spectatorium:
+Bird's-Eye View From The Spectatorium

 |Bird's-Eye View from the Roof of the Spectatorium.|

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.